A box office deep dive to establish the top-grossing James Bond movies in real terms.

 When you compare the ROI, the picture that emerges is very different indeed.
 In fact, none of the more recent films even makes it into the top half of the list.
-On the currently published figures, SPECTRE is third from bottom.
-However, it may be that the $300 million budget reported by The Numbers is revised down closer to $250 million.
+No Time to Die is bottom, a combination of having a high budget with reduced earnings due to the pandemic.

 Note that this doesn’t take into account the marketing budget, often said to be as large as the production budget.
 This article by the Hollywood Reporter mentions an average figure of $200 million in global marketing costs per movie.